izivkov/universalapp/README.md

 *Note that you are only deleting references to the spreadsheet from the mobile app, not the actual scpreadsheets.*

 You can also reset the the settings to default by pressing the ![](imgs/20170420-211724.png) button.
 This will remove all the added apps except the default one.

-### Generating the Android APK

-To build the APK, change directory to:

-		[ROOT-OF-PROJECT]/platforms/android

-and enter:

-		./gradlew build

-A debug and a release APKs will be generated into directory:

-		[ROOT-OF-PROJECT]/platforms/android/build/outputs/apk

 ### Future Work